AT-Publishing/website/_strategy/2017-09-19-wyckoff-ranges.md

 {% amp700cloud border {{page.image[6]}} {{page.image_alt[0]}} %}

-Here you can easily spot the first inner reaccumulation range:
+Here you can easily spot the first *micro* reaccumulation range:

 * Market reaches a resistance, tests it several times.
 In this case there were some long-term Fibonacci retracement lines.
 * Relevant bband basis starts curling down.